 Global price contracts do not require key experts.
-In such cases the terms of reference could include profiles that the tenderer will have to demonstrate in their offer that they have access to.
+In such cases the terms of reference will describe the expertise required and the tenderer will demonstrate in its tender that he has/has access to this expertise.
 An example where key experts are not deemed necessary is a mission that consists in a well-defined technical output, e.g. design documents for an investment project.
-In that case, provided the contractor has qualified permanent staff, her/his professional responsibility should lead her/him to select the best possible staff in order to deliver the expected results.
+In that case, provided the contractor has qualified permanent staff, his professional responsibility should lead him to select the best possible staff in order to deliver the expected results.
 Should key experts be deemed to be indispensable, they would also have to sign a SoEA.